mace-cream/slurm-test-env/README.md

    search cluster.local
    nameserver 127.0.0.1
    ```
+   For other machines to use manage node as dns server, change the `nameserver` to `10.8.15.136`.

    We also use the `pdsh` utility (with gender database) to execute
    commands on multiple nodes.
 The test command is `pdsh -A python3 --version`.
 With this command, the output is as follows:
    ```